Get Reliable JSON from LLMs: Structured Output Prompting Guide

 - summary must be under 100 characters

-- Use “General” for category if unclear
+- Use "General" for category if unclear; "Medium" for priority if unclear

 - Output ONLY JSON